RetroDECK/ES-DE/USERGUIDE-DEV.md

 #### Steam

 **Note:** Launching Steam games currently has some limitations such as missing error messages when a game fails to start as well as missing game output logging.
-ES-DE also needs to keep running in the background when launching Steam games, which has some minor side effects.
+ES-DE also needs to keep running in the background for technical reasons, which has some minor side effects.

 As for the setup, it's recommended to place shell scripts/batch files directly in the steam system directory, with the filenames of these scripts corresponding to the game names.